Jyerxa/template-reference-docs/templates/system-architecture-template.md

 Provide best practices and guidelines for implementing Component A.

 #### Integration Points
-Detail how Service A integrates with other services and external systems.
+Detail how Component A integrates with other services and external systems.

 **Prompts:**
 - What is the primary function of Component A?
 - What technologies are used in Component A?
-- How is Service A architected?
+- How is Component A architected?
 - What are the best practices for implementing Component A?
-- How does Service A integrate with other services?
+- How does Component A integrate with other services?

 ### Component B
 #### Description / Role